HjalmarSnoep/bmi/README.md

 7) https://www.livestrong.com/article/273015-health-risks-of-a-low-bmi/ (2019)

 >   A BMI of less than 18.5 is considered underweight.
-A low BMI is associated with health problems such as malnutrition, menstrual cycle irregularity and a heightened risk of depression and osteoporosis.
+A low BMI is associated with health problems such as malnutrition, menstrual cycle irregularity and a heightened risk of *depression* and osteoporosis.

-Based loosely on original Korean research of (1692 men, 2334 women) aged 19 to 69 years
+Article seems to be based loosely on original Korean research of (1692 men, 2334 women) aged 19 to 69 years.
+Subject is 18.. the <20 rule from other sources seems to render this irrelevant.
+Also Subject is 18, while mean age of study

 8) https://pubmed.ncbi.nlm.nih.gov/32603998/ 2020